allenlcp/Udemy_Design_Patterns/Notes.md

 > all its methods should be narrowly aligned with that responsibility
 > a class should have only one job

-* a class should have a single responsiblity, where a responsibility is nothing but a reason to change
+* a class should have a single responsibility, where a responsibility is nothing but a reason to change

-* should make sure that one class at most is responsible for doing one task or functionality among the whole set of responsibiities that it has
+* should make sure that one class at most is responsible for doing one task or functionality among the whole set of responsibilities that it has
 > only when theres is change needed in that specific task or functionality should this class be changed

-* the single responsiblity principle is closely related to the concepts of coupling and cohesion
+* the single responsibility principle is closely related to the concepts of coupling and cohesion

 **Coupling** is the degree of interdependence between software classes or methods
 > a measure of how closely connected two classes or two methods are
-> the stength of the realtionship between classes
+> the strength of the relationship between classes

 * low coupling means small dependencies between classes/methods
 > easier to change code without introducing bugs in other classes or other methods